 - 1. At the top of the screen click the Register Now button.
 This will begin the quickstart setup. - 2.
-You might need to verify your account with a phone number, and provide some additional personal information.

-- 3. Click the Create First App button. - 4.
 You'll be presented with a screen asking for a Display Name and Contact Email for your app.
-Once you've entered a name and email, click Create App ID. - 5.
-You'll then have to go through a "captcha" step, just to make sure you're not a robot. - 6.
+Once you've entered a name and email, click Create App ID.

+- 3. You'll then have to enter a "captcha" text, just to make sure you're not a robot. - 4.
 The next screen will be the Product Setup screen.
-Click the set up button for "Facebook Login". - 7.
-Next, choose the "WWW" Web option. - 8.
-On the "Tell Us about Your Website" panel, enter in your site URL and click save and then continue. - You can then just keep clicking Next to continue past the "Set Up the Facebook SDK for Javascript", "Check Login Status", "Add the Facebook Login Button" and "Next Step" panels.
-Rock takes care of all these things for you. - 10.
-Now that you've navigated through all the panels under the "Web" setup, over in the left sidebar under Products, under "Facebook Login", click the Settings option. - 11.
+Choose the Facebook Login Set Up Option. - 5.
+Next, choose the "WWW" Web option. - 6.
+On the "Tell Us about Your Website" panel, enter in your site URL and click save and then Continue. - You can then just keep clicking Next to continue past the "Set Up the Facebook SDK for Javascript", "Check Login Status", "Add the Facebook Login Button" and "Next Step" panels.
+Rock takes care of all these things for you. - 8.
+Now that you've navigated through all the panels under the "Web" setup, over in the Left sidebar under "Facebook Login," click the Settings option. - 9.
 In the Client OAuth Settings section, enter the URL for your site in the "Valid OAuth redirect URIs" field.
 You need to include the port your website runs on (default is 80) such as http://rocksolidchurch.org:80/.
 Currently, Facebook has Force HTTPS enabled by default.
 As of October 6, 2018 this is required.
 Port 443 will need to be used instead of 80.
 You'll also need to add the page that has the Facebook login button onto the end of the domain (i.e.